sebastianmart-sketch/mcp-server-side-policy-enforcement/SEP-XXXX-Server-Side-Policy-Enforcement.md

 The exact extension identifier and metadata shape should be aligned with the MCP extension mechanism and maintainers' guidance.

+Earlier drafts or non-extension capabilities may appear directly under `capabilities`.
+This proposal is intended as an MCP extension and therefore uses the extension negotiation mechanism.

 ## Enforcement points

 A conformant MCP Server MUST evaluate policy before executing protected capability methods.

 At minimum, this includes protected operations such as:

-- tool invocation
+- tool invocation;
-- resource read or subscription
+- resource read or subscription;
-- prompt access
+- prompt access;
-- task creation or execution, if supported
+- task creation or execution, if supported;
-- future MCP capability execution methods
+- future MCP capability execution methods.

 A conformant MCP Server MAY also evaluate policy during discovery methods, such as list operations for tools, resources or prompts.